 Please send an email to email@example.com with your request.
-We will do everything we can to accommodate requested changes, however numbers are limited in each start time.
-If your preferred start time is full, we will place you in the closest start time available.
+We will do everything we can to accommodate requested changes, however wave time numbers are limited in line with our operational plan.

 When registering for The Bloody Long Walk the Terms & Conditions must be accepted by each individual entrant.
 To see our refund policy click here .
 There are no exceptions to this rule and no refunds will be given for change of mind.

 Your eTicket will be sent to you on the Wednesday prior to the event, to the email address that you used upon registering for the event.

 Your bib can be collected at the check in tents next to the start area.
 Please bring a digital (on your mobile phone) copy of your eTicket with you to collect your bib.
 There will be timing facilities at the event – your bib number must be visible.